 Further afield her roles have included Offenbach’s Four Heroines in Les contes d’Hoffmann with New Israeli Opera; Despina in Così fan tutte at the Hyogo Performing Arts Center in Japan; Violetta in La traviata with Korean National Opera; the title role in Massenet’s Manon at the Teatro Massimo in Palermo; the title role in Martin y Soler’s L’arbore di Diana at the Teatro Real; Gounod’s Roméo et Juliette with the Netherlands Opera, Adalgisa in Norma at the Bellini Festival in Catania; Zerbinetta in Ariadne auf Naxos with Opéra National de Paris and the Teatro Real; Pamina in Die Zauberflöte and Valencienne in Die lustige Witwe at the Teatro Colón; Angelica in Orlando at the Palau de les Arts Reina Sofia in Valencia; Aristea in L’Olimpiade at the Pergolesi Festival in Jesi, Italy; Lisinga in Rossini’s Demetrio e Polibio at the Teatro San Carlo di Napoli; and Adele in Die Fledermaus and Louisa in Betrothal in a Monastery with Glyndebourne Festival Opera and in subsequent performances at the BBC Proms at London’s Royal Albert Hall.
 With Opera Novaya in her native Russia, she has sung Violetta, Lyudmila in Glinka’s Ruslan and Lyudmila, the title role in Rimsky-Korsakov’s Snow Maiden, and Marfa in Rimsky-Korsakov’s Tsar’s Bride.

 Lyubov Petrova is a regular performer on the symphonic and concert circuit.
 She has sung Brahms’ Ein deutsches Requiem with the Hong Kong Philharmonic and Rachmaninov’s The Bells with the Florida Orchestra and the Russian National Orchestra, and Artiomov’s Requiem with the Russian National Orchestra; Bach’s Magnificat and Haydn’s Nelson Mass with Helmuth Rilling conducting the Moscow Conservatory Orchestra; and Mozart’s Exsultate, jubilate with the Moscow Chamber Orchestra.
 She has also sung a program of Johann Strauss with Julius Rudel conducting the New Jersey Symphony Orchestra and joined the Pressburger Symphoniker at the Schloss Esterhazy in Austria for a concert of Rossini, Donizetti, Bellini, Mozart, and Bizet.
-Forthcoming highlights include The Bells with the RTVE Symphony Orchestra in Madrid, and her first performances of Beethoven’s Symphony No. 9.

-She has most recently released her first solo recital of Tchaikovsky and Rachmaninov songs, highly praised by Gramophone Magazine for her “elegant vocalisation […] a cleanly produced voice with a wonderful legato, fine instincts for expressive phrase shaping and ample tone for shading the music that never grows unwieldy.
+She has most recently released recitals of Tchaikovsky and Rachmaninov songs, highly praised by Gramophone Magazine for her “elegant vocalisation […] a cleanly produced voice with a wonderful legato, fine instincts for expressive phrase shaping and ample tone for shading the music that never grows unwieldy.
 Petrova’s soft singing is a marvel.”
 Her wider discography includes Rachmaninov’s The Bells on Warner Classics under Jose Serebrier, Die Fledermaus and Betrothal in a Monastery from Glyndebourne Festival Opera (the former as a DVD and the latter as a CD), a DVD of Pergolesi’s L’Olimpiade, and she also starred and sang as the Queen of the Night in the 2006 film of The Magic Flute directed by Kenneth Branagh.

 “The return of Russian soprano Lyubov Petrova to SummerFest is the kind of miracle for which this critic prays regularly.
 To the 2015 SummerFest she brought her magnificent interpretation of songs by Rachmaninoff and Shostakovich, and her gripping account of Antonín Dvořák’s set of seven Gypsy Songs, Op.
 55, on Saturday (sung in the original Czech) equaled her performance of the Russian repertory.
 Her ample, shimmering soprano builds beautifully as it ascends, but what sets her apart is her irresistible emotional communication.
 Whether she sings of love, death, sorrow, or the Roma’s zeal for freedom, she never merely sings about these states—she incarnates them and forces her listeners to confront them.
 If you just want to hear someone sing pretty songs, don’t go to Petrova.
 But if you are willing to have your soul touched—seared maybe—she is the one!”